nukeador/chatgpt-tegram-bot/README.md

 ***Important***: On 12/12/22 web mode stopped working ([technical details](https://github.com/acheong08/ChatGPT/issues/273))

-It can be connected via web or api to OpenIA, it is controlled by the following configuration:
+It can be connected via [OpenIA api](https://platform.openai.com/account/api-keys), it is controlled by the following configuration:

 ```
-openai_mode = "web"
+openai_mode = "api"
 ```

-The web mode is slower, but you only need your username and password, it remembers the conversations (unless you run /resetchat) and for the moment it has no associated cost.

 ## Execution